JuliaSparse/SparseArrays.jl/README.md

 SparseArrays.jl provides functionality for working with sparse arrays in Julia.

-## Using newer version of this package
+## Using newer version of this package with julia master

 You need to build Julia from scratch to use the git version (or other version) of this package.
-The build process is the same, but in Julia-1.8 or later, `DEPS_GIT` should be set like `make DEPS_GIT="SparseArrays SuiteSparse"`.
-It's important to build both packages from git as older SuiteSparse.jl overwrite the UmfpackLU structures in this repo (and possibly more) as it is loaded after this package.
-Another solution is changing the commit chosen in `stdlib/{SparseArrays/SuiteSparse}.version`.
-Again the SuiteSparse commit needs to be the latest if you choose a commit in SparseArrays after May 2020 (see commit `a15fe4b79307cd5bd55f00609297bbe37072033be`).
-The main environment may become inconsistent so you might need to run `Pkg.instantiate()` and/or `Pkg.resolve()` in the main environment if Julia complains about missing `Serialization` in this package's dependencies.
+The build process is the same, but `DEPS_GIT` should be set when building i.e. `make DEPS_GIT="SparseArrays" ...`.
+The other option is to manually select the commit in `stdlib/SparseArrays.version`.

-Of course it's possible to load a development version of the package using [the trick used in `Pkg.jl`](https://github.com/JuliaLang/Pkg.jl) but the capabilities are limited as all other packages will depend on the stdlib version of the package.
+It's also possible to load a development version of the package using [the trick used in `Pkg.jl`](https://github.com/JuliaLang/Pkg.jl) but the capabilities are limited as all other packages will depend on the stdlib version of the package and will not work with the modified package.

+The main environment may become inconsistent so you might need to run `Pkg.instantiate()` and/or `Pkg.resolve()` in the main or project environments if Julia complains about missing `Serialization` in this package's dependencies.

+For older (1.8 and before) `SuiteSparse.jl` needs to be bumped too.